- IS CFL A KRISHNAMURTI SCHOOL?

 - HOW CAN YOU ASSESS A CHILD WITHOUT TESTS AND EXAMS?

 At the outset, it is important to recognize that the traditional model of test and exams as a means towards facilitating and motivating learning and understanding is unsatisfactory at several levels.
-Among other points: such a model is too narrow to encompass the depth and possibilities of learning; it fragments the child’s abilities; often it is not clear what is being tested and whether the test reflects the child’s understanding; there is an emphasis on content at the expense of understanding.
-As a society, we may have become habituated to what is essentially a very limited and fragmented approach to learning and assessment.
+Among other points: such a model is too narrow to encompass the depth and possibilities of learning; it fragments the child’s abilities; often it is not clear what is being tested and whether the test reflects the child’s understanding; there is an emphasis on content at the expense of learning.
+As a society, we may have become habituated to what is essentially a very limited, fragmented and fundamentally flawed approach to learning and assessment.

-The question of how to assess a child is a complex one, and CFL does not claim to have a perfect solution.
-Our concept of assessment includes not only the child’s academic performance, but her emotional health as a whole.
-What we try is a very qualitative approach, based on close interaction with the child and on continuous feedback.
+The question of how to assess a student is a complex one, and CFL does not claim to have a perfect solution.
+Our concept of assessment attempts to look at the child as a whole.
+This means looking at the following: the emotional health of the learner, attitudes to learning and work, genuine difficulties that may be encountered and, lastly, understanding, aptitude and ability in the student.
+What we try is a qualitative approach, based on close interaction with the child and on continuous feedback.
 Teachers and parents are always in close contact regarding the child’s life and learning.
-Such a model provides a multidimensional approach to the question of assessment and what assessment means.
+Such a model provides a multidimensional approach to the question of assessment.